pontem-network/LumioVibe/.openhands/microagents/lumiovibe.md

 ### Phase 1: Quick Environment Setup

 <IMPORTANT>
-⚠️ YOU MUST START WITH THIS COMMAND! ⚠️
+⚠️ YOU MUST START WITH THIS SINGLE COMMAND! ⚠️

 DO NOT skip this step!
 DO NOT create project manually!
 DO NOT run `lumio init` or `lumio account` commands manually!
+DO NOT write frontend files from scratch - scaffold-fast.sh creates everything!
 </IMPORTANT>

 ```bash